jltsiren/simple-sds/README.md

 This is a toy project with two goals: to learn Rust and to experiment with the API of basic succinct data structures.
 The plan is to implement the subset of SDSL I am currently using and to extend it a bit.

+## Implemented functionality

+### Integer vectors

+* `RawVector`: A bit array that supports reading, writing, and appending 1-64 bits at a time.
+Implemented on top of `Vec<u64>`.
+* `RawVectorWriter`: An append-only version of `RawVector` that writes the structure directly to a file.
+* `IntVector`: A bit-packed vector of fixed-width integers implemented on top of `RawVector`.
+Like `sdsl::int_vector` but also supports stack functionality.
+* `IntVectorWriter`: An append-only version of `IntVector` that writes the structure directly to a file.
+Like a subset of `sdsl::int_vector_buffer`.

 ## Planned functionality

-### Vectors
+### Integer vectors

-* `RawVector`: A binary vector that supports reading, writing, and appending 1-64 bits at a time.
-Implemented on top of `Vec<u64>`.
-* `MmapVector`: A memory-mapped fixed-size version of `RawVector` compatible with its serialization format.
-Comparable to `sdsl::int_vector_mapper` in SDSL 3.
-* `VectorBuffer`: An append-only version of `RawVector` that writes its contents to a file.
-Comparable to a subset of `sdsl::int_vector_buffer` functionality.
-* `IntVector`: A packed vector of unsigned fixed-width integers.
+* `TupleVector`: A bit-packed vector of tuples of unsigned integers, with a fixed width for each field in the tuple.
 Implemented on top of `RawVector`.
-Comparable to `sdsl::int_vector`.
-* `TupleVector`: A packed vector of tuples of unsigned integers, with a fixed width for each field in the tuple.
-Implemented on top of `RawVector`.
+* Memory-mapped versions of all vectors.

 ### Bitvectors